eshiofune/Xenz/README.md

 # Xenz
 A simple game made using Kivy.
-Involves the player using the keyboard to move an object (snake) around the screen while avoiding barriers and trying to 'eat eggs'.
+Involves the player using the keyboard to move an object (snake) around the screen while avoiding obstacles and trying to 'eat eggs'.